Facebook Stories are short user-generated photo and video collections that can be viewed up to two times and disappear after 24 hours.

 Now, Facebook users can share stories within the main Facebook app.

-The feature, known as Facebook Stories, is focused around Facebook’s in-app camera which allows users to overlay fun filters and Snapchat-like lenses to their content as well as add visual geolocation tags to their photos and videos.
+The feature is focused around Facebook’s in-app camera which allows users to overlay fun filters and Snapchat-like lenses to their content as well as add visual geolocation tags to their photos and videos.
 To access the camera, simply swipe right on Facebook’s mobile app.

 This follows hotly on the heels of Instagram’s incredibly successful stories launch.
 Instagram Stories launched in August 2016 and now more than 150m people use Stories daily across the globe.